 Depending on the machinery, single or dual plane balancing is used.
 Selecting one plane or two plane balancing generally depends on two factors.
 One of the factors is the ratio of the length of the rotor (L) to the diameter of the rotor (D).
 The other factor is the operating speed of the rotor.
 As a general rule of thumb, we can refer to the table shown below.

-The procedure for single plane or dual-plane balancing will be different, depending on which option is chosen.
-But basically the following steps have to be taken:
+The procedure for a single plane or dual-plane balancing will be different, depending on which option is chosen.
+But basically, the following steps have to be taken:

 - initial run